RavenousLegs

 My home in Bir, Himachal Pradesh

-The house was basic, with no modern design.
-But it had a terrace that opened up to the clear blue sky and the snow-covered peaks of Dhauladhar mountains.
-I was jealous of my neighbours who lived in the traditional Himachali houses in my neighbourhood.
+The house was basic, lacking any modern design.
+However, it boasted a terrace that offered a breathtaking view of the clear blue sky and the snow-capped peaks of the Dhauladhar mountains.
+I couldn’t help but feel envious of my neighbors who resided in the traditional Himachali houses in my neighborhood.

 View from my terrace in Bir, Himachal Pradesh